plone/training/docs/mastering-plone/dexterity_reference.md

 ### Backend

-Add a field _history_field_ to your content type schema.
+Add a `JSONField` field to your content type schema.

 ```{code-block} python
 :emphasize-lines: 1-6, 33, 37, 38